chimdiadi/mundana-theme-jekyll/_dictionary/word-1.md

 spelling: brek-fuhst
 audio:
 image: assets/images/11.jpg
-date: 2023-07-27
+date: 2023-07-28

 definitions:
 - type: noun
-  details: Some details
+  details: Some details lorem ipsum dolorem
   list:
-  - definition: "the first meal of the day; morning meal:"
+  - definition: "the first meal of the day; morning meal"
     example: A hearty breakfast was served at 7 a.m.
-  - definition: "the food eaten at the first meal of the day:"
+  - definition: "the food eaten at the first meal of the day"
     example: a breakfast of bacon and eggs.
 - type: verb
-  details: Some details
+  details: Some details lorem ipsum dolorem
   list:
   - definition: "to eat breakfast"
     example: He breakfasted on bacon and eggs.